Magazine subscriptions and memberships have long been that connection to the “thing” we love when we can’t be doing that “thing” at the moment.

 This is Fly

-It also has a lot of coverage of the crucial cultural errata – visual art and music, in particular.
-Each issue features a soundtrack – a soundtrack! – that you can play in the background while dreaming about 7′ tarpon ripping the rod out of your hands.
+It also reaches into cultural contexts– visual art and music, in particular.
+Each issue features a soundtrack – a soundtrack! – that you can play in the background while dreaming about chasing thrashing tarpon or giant Lahontan cutthroat.

 Catch Magazine centers around fishing photography – really, really good fishing photography.
-This is the brainchild of Brian O’Keefe, an old school fly-head, and photographer.
-Each of these issues features first-run photography and short films along with accompanying text, of course.
+This is the brainchild of Brian O’Keefe, an old-school fly guy and photographer.
+Each of these issues features first-run photography and short films along with accompanying articles.

-This magazine does cover a lot of different fishing styles, destinations, and subjects, the most impressive thing is the depth.
-Even with the great variance of the topics, they are given top-notch treatment.
-I feel like I pick up some practical knowledge with every issue.
+This magazine does cover a lot of different fishing styles and subjects too.
+The depth of each article is impressive though.
+Even with the great variance of the topics, they are generally packed with top-notch information.
+If you like learning, this magazine might be for you.

 Southern Culture On The Fly